 Within a WINDOWS file, lines are separated by the M character followed by the newline n character.
+In addition, a Z character indicates an end of file, and subsequent characters are ignored.

-CurrentFile Windows Ur nix WINDOWS When the file is saved to disk, lines are separated by the M character followed by the newline n character.
-UNIX When the file is saved to disk, lines are separated by the newline n character.
+CurrentFile Windows Unix WINDOWS When the file is saved to disk, lines are separated by the ^M character followed by the newline \n character.
+UNIX When the file is saved to disk, lines are separated by the newline $n$ character.
 A period can be used as a place holder.
 This allows to specify HowToCreate or HowToRead without changing CurrentFile.
-HowToRead Auto Unix AUTO SEDIT determines automatically the type of the file read from storage by checking the existence of [^] M characters. [^] M characters preceding a newline character are not displayed on the screen.
+HowToRead Auto Unix AUTO SEDIT determines automatically the type of the file read from storage by checking the existence of ^M characters. ^M characters preceding a newline character are not displayed on the screen.
 UNIX SEDIT always considers the file a UNIX file. ^M characters are displayed on the screen.
 A period can be used as a place holder.
 This allows to specify HowToCreate without changing HowToRead.
-HowToCreate Windows Ur nix WINDOWS A new file is a WINDOWS file.
+HowToCreate Windows U nix WINDOWS A new file is a WINDOWS file.
 This is the default on WINDOWS systems.
 UNIX A new file is a UNIX file.
 This is the default on UNIX systems.